 You can also use this design as a sponge holder, and it’s easy to fix.
 Use double-sided tape to make sure it’s secured properly.

-However, keep in mind that it’s not safe to use PLA materials for printing projects related to food–especially if you’re using this for your kitchen.
+However, remember that using PLA materials for printing food-related projects is not safe, especially if you’re using this for your kitchen.
 But you can use PETG to make this project safer.

 Also, please don’t leave it dirty.
 Try to clean it up frequently and adequately too.
 You can get the necessary files for this project here.